funkyL/FIRS-0.7.5/docs/readme.txt

 ====================================
-funkyL's FIRS variation r2815M ReadMe
+funkyL's FIRS variation r ReadMe
 ====================================
 A full industry set with lots of new industries and lots of new cargos.